DSharpPlus/DSharpPlus/docs/articles/analyzers/core.md

 Use `DiscordPermissions` and its operators isntead of doing operations on `DiscordPermission`.

 @DSharpPlus.Entities.DiscordPermission is only an enum containing each permission flag.
 It does not take care of multiple permissions.
-@DSharpPlus.Entities.DiscordPermissionsrepresents multiple permissions and has utilities for managing this, use it over @DSharpPlus.Entities.DiscordPermission when representing multiple permissions.
+@DSharpPlus.Entities.DiscordPermissions represents multiple permissions and has utilities for managing this, use it over @DSharpPlus.Entities.DiscordPermission when representing multiple permissions.

 The following sample will generate DSP0008